stackbit-projects/first-stackbit-test-de2d6/content/pages/pricing.md

           project together that isn't quite right.
 Our money back guarantee allows both parties to walk away as friends and come back together for another project with a better fit.
-      - title: 'I have a website, what else can you do?'
+      - title: 'I already have a website, what else can you do?'
         content: >
           If you already have your project up and running, we can offer two things\*\*.
 First, we can run a full health check of your website to